 The macOS 10.13.3 Supplemental Update includes a fix for a bug that is causing characters from the Telugu alphabet (an Indian language) to crash iPhones, iPads and Macs.

-You can read more about the text bomb that is crashing iPhones and Macs here.
+You can read more about the text bomb that was crashing iPhones and Macs here.

 macOS High Sierra 10.13.3

-The software update addresses an issue where an incorrect password could be used to unlock App Store preferences.
+The 10.13.3 update to High Sierra addressed an issue where an incorrect password could be used to unlock App Store preferences.

 That vulnerability allowed someone to gain access to App Store settings in System Preferences.
 If they did so they could enable App Store settings that would automatically install app updates which could put your Mac at risk (although the app update would have to go through the Mac App Store and be approved by Apple, and it would only work if the Mac was already logged in as an administrator.)

-The 10.13.3 update will also offer additional fixes for the Spectre and Meltdown vulnerabilities mentioned below.
+The 10.13.3 update also offered additional fixes for the Spectre and Meltdown vulnerabilities mentioned below.

 Apple also confirmed that this version of macOS also includes a fix for the ChaiOS text crash bug.
 Find out more about the malicious link that is capable of crashing iOS and macOS if you click on it from the Messages app here.
 Apple also says that the update "addresses an issue that could cause Messages conversations to be temporarily listed out of order."